-- High fees for investors with more than $5,000 and less than $100,000.
-While Wealthsimple’s lack of fees for small investors under $5,000 and the rate of 0.40% for investors in Wealthsimple’s Black Program is an attractive proposition for these classes of investors, it is a little on the pricey side for investors who fall between these categories.
+- High fees for investors with less than $100,000.
+While Wealthsimple’s rate of 0.40% for investors in Wealthsimple’s Black Program is an attractive proposition for these classes of investors, it is a little on the pricey side for investors with less than $100,000.
 This is because their account management fees are charged at 0.50%, which is up to twice as much as its robo-advisor competitors, such as Betterment and Wealthfront, who each charge 0.25% for their basic services.

 - No function to set goals.
 Other robo-advisor services such as Betterment, Wealthfront and WiseBanyan have goal setting functions which I think would be a welcome addition to Wealthsimple’s simple service offerings.

 - Investment mix.
 While Wealthsimple’s portfolio model is similar to those provided by other robo-advisors, it would benefit from the addition of investments in commodities and real estate investment trusts which would further diversify the offerings of investment portfolios.

 Wealthsimple’s service offering is simple and easy for clients to understand.
 Its three account types, three investment mixes and two different plans to choose from mean most people will find a product which is suited to their needs.
 Unfortunately, Wealthsimple’s account management fees at 0.5% just cannot compete with the 0.25% rate offered by other robo-advisors, such as Betterment and Wealthfront.
 Investors falling under $100,000 in deposits would be better served to look at these services which purchase similar ETFs and therefore enjoy similar returns on investment.